awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-create.md

 1. Review the changes for this change set\.

    If the template includes AWS Identity and Access Management \(IAM\) resources, select **I acknowledge that this template may create IAM resources** to acknowledge that AWS CloudFormation might create IAM resources if you execute this change set\.
 IAM resources can modify permissions in your AWS account; review these resources to ensure that you're permitting only the actions that you intend\.
-For more information, see \.
+For more information, see [Controlling Access with AWS Identity and Access Management](using-iam-template.md)\.

 1. Choose **Create change set**\.